jiangdada1221/TCR2vec/README.md

 ## License

-Free use of TCRvec is granted under the terms of the GNU General Public License version 3 (GPLv3).
+Free use of TCR2vec is granted under the terms of the GNU General Public License version 3 (GPLv3).